kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-Define this for extra config map to be included in django-shared-config
+Define this for extra config map to be included in shared-config

 </td>
 </tr>
 		<tr>
 <td>

-<a id="extraPodSpec" class="anchor">extraPodSpec</a>
+<a id='extraPodSpec' class="anchor">extraPodSpec</a>

 </td>
 <td>